So you’re looking for the best tankless hot water heater?

 In addition to being able to provide 6.6 gallons of hot water per minute, the unit also features an air-fuel ratio sense that checks the efficiency.
 This means that we get fewer emission levels and help conserve the environment.

 The small unit also has temperature safety controls and will shut itself down in the case of overheating.
-Combine the compact size, incredible performance, and affordable price, and we have here a tankless heater worth taking home.
+Combine the compact size, incredible performance, and affordable price, and we have here the device worth taking home.

 - Superior construction that will last your family for over ten years.